 In 1847 an unnamed parish priest sent an unusual request to Placide Cappeau, the commissioner of wines in a small French town: “You are well known for your poems.
 Would you consider writing a poem for our Christmas mass?”
 Cappeau was both intrigued and honored, and he soon penned an essay called Cantique de Noel.

 Cantique de Noel quickly became popular throughout France.
-But when it was discovered that the lyricist Cappeau had left the church to become a socialist, and the musical composer Adams was a Jew, the Catholic Church banned the song from being sung in any of its churches.
-Still the song grew in popularity.
+But when it was discovered that the lyricist Cappeau had left the church to become a socialist and that the musical composer Adams was a Jew, the Catholic Church banned the song from being sung in any of its churches.
+Still, the song grew in popularity.

 During the build-up to the American Civil War, an abolitionist named John Dwight was especially moved by a line in Cantique de Noel: “Chains shall He break, for the slave is our brother, and in His name all oppression shall cease.”
 Dwight published his version of Cantique de Noel in his abolitionist magazine with the new title O Holy Night.
 The song quickly caught on in America.

 Christ’s Incarnation allows us to put our faith in Him.
 When we do, we experience the Atonement.
 I like to remember this word by saying it at-onement.
-In other words, the Heavenly Father now sees us at-onement with His Son—when He looks at us, He sees Jesus.
+In other words, the Heavenly Father now sees me at-onement with His Son—when He looks at me, He sees Jesus.
 That’s why God forgets our forgiven sins (Hebrews 8:12)!

-The First Advent was a holy night.
-But because Christ’s Atonement it makes us holy.
-So all our nights are O holy nights, and all our days O holy days, and all our work O holy work, and all our relationships O holy relationships!
+The First Advent was a holy night because Christ’s Atonement it makes us holy.
+So now all our nights are O holy nights, and all our days are O holy days, and all our work is O holy work, and all our relationships are O holy relationships!

 Christ’s First Advent changes EVERYTHING for those who put their faith in Him.
 Is that you?
 Are you living in Christ’s at-onement?
 If not, you can be today by simply asking Him to come into your life.